taixingbi/coding-test/sql.md

 * **CHECK** - Verifies that all values in a field satisfy a condition.
 * **DEFAULT** - Automatically assigns a default value if no value has been specified for the field.
 * **UNIQUE** - Ensures unique values to be inserted into the field.
+A UNIQUE constraint ensures that all values in a column are different.
+This provides uniqueness for the column(s) and helps identify each row uniquely.
+Unlike primary key, there can be **multiple unique constraints** defined per table.
+The code syntax for UNIQUE is quite similar to that of PRIMARY KEY and can be used interchangeably.

 * **INDEX** - Indexes a field providing faster retrieval of records.
 * **PRIMARY KEY**  - Uniquely identifies each record in a table.
-* **FOREIGN KEY**  - Ensures referential integrity for a record in another table.

-#### 3. What is a Primary Key?
 The PRIMARY KEY constraint uniquely identifies each row in a table.
 It must contain UNIQUE values and has an implicit NOT NULL constraint

-#### 4. What is a UNIQUE constraint?
-A UNIQUE constraint ensures that all values in a column are different.
-This provides uniqueness for the column(s) and helps identify each row uniquely.
-Unlike primary key, there can be **multiple unique constraints** defined per table.
-The code syntax for UNIQUE is quite similar to that of PRIMARY KEY and can be used interchangeably.
+* **FOREIGN KEY**  - Ensures referential integrity for a record in another table.